General medical services are available to students at no charge.

 First Aid Room and on campus Nurses

-Currently Nurses are available for online consultations with students via Email and Teams.
-Connect with us for a health assessment or if you have concerns about an illness or injury.
+Currently Nurses are available in person and online via email and TEAMS for consultations with students.
+See us for a health assessment or if you have concerns about an illness or injury.
 We can help connect you with resources in your community, pass on nutritional advice, answer questions about medical insurance or help you to see a Doctor.

 Seeing a Doctor in Canada